-Upon completion of the investigation, the Provost and the parties review the investigation report; the Provost may request additional investigation or clarification of items in the report and the parties may provide responses.
-The Provost may resolve the matter administratively (subject to specified conditions), and/or determines whether and which allegations proceed to hearing.
+Upon completion of the investigation, the Determination Official and the parties review the investigation report; the Determination Official may request additional investigation or clarification of items in the report and the parties may provide responses.
+The Determination Official resolves the matter administratively (subject to specified conditions), and/or determines whether and which allegations proceed to hearing.

-- A resolution that does not include a major sanction (see Section III(F)(1)(b)(viii) of the Faculty Handbook and Section XI(B) of this procedure) may be imposed by the Provost.
-Either party may request reconsideration of the resolution by filing a request, specifying the reasons or bases for reconsideration, with the Provost within five days of notification of the resolution.
+- A resolution that does not include a major sanction (see Section III(F)(1)(b)(viii) of the Faculty Handbook and Section XI(B) of this procedure) may be imposed by the Determination Official.
+Either party may appeal the resolution under Section X, specifying the bases for appeal, with the appellate officer within five (5) business days of notification of the resolution.

-- A resolution that includes a major sanction for a faculty member may be made with the consent of both parties who have five days to provide that consent, provided that each party’s consent is limited to those elements of the major sanction directly relating to him- or herself.
+- A resolution that includes a major sanction for a faculty or staff member may be made with the consent of both parties who have five (5) business days to provide that consent, provided that each party’s consent is limited to those elements of the major sanction directly relating to themselves.
 This resolution is non-appealable.

-In all cases of administrative resolution, each party is notified of the resolution, the rationale and any sanction; the reporting party is also notified of any remedies offered to him or her.
+In all cases of administrative resolution, each party is notified of the resolution, the rationale and any sanction; the complainant is also notified of any remedies offered to them.
 See Section X(B) for guidance regarding sanctions and remedies.

-The Provost will strive to conclude any administrative resolution promptly and within the timeline provided in this procedure.
+The Determination Official will strive to conclude any administrative resolution promptly and within the timeline provided in this procedure.

-C. Provost Review; Authorization of Hearing.
-If the matter is not administratively resolved, the Provost determines whether and for which allegations a hearing is warranted.
-The parties are notified.
-For cases involving faculty (either as a respondent or a reporting party), either party may request reconsideration of this decision as provided in Section IX(A).
+C. Authorization of Determination Hearing.
+If the matter is not administratively resolved, the Determination Official determines whether and for which allegations a hearing is warranted.
+For one or more allegation of Title IX Sexual Harassment under the Sexual Misconduct Policy, a hearing is required and shall be conducted in compliance with required federal regulations.
+Either party may appeal the decision as provided in Section X.

 - The allegations proceeding to hearing and the rationale for any allegations not proceeding to hearing.

-- For cases involving faculty, the right to request reconsideration of the decision regarding whether and which allegation(s) proceed to hearing.
-Such a request must be made within 72 hours of the Provost’s notification, and the hearing preparation will continue while the Provost considers such request.
+- For cases involving faculty, the right to appeal the decision regarding whether and which allegation(s) proceed to hearing.
+Such appeal must be made within 72 hours of the Determination Official’s notification, and the hearing preparation will continue while the Provost considers such request.

 - The right to request to introduce witnesses at the hearing.
-These requests must be made within three days of the Provost’s notification and must be justified by explaining the purpose and relevance of the witness.
+These requests must be made within three days of the Determination Official’s notification and must be justified by explaining the purpose and relevance of the witness.

-- The right to suggest topics to be explored by the hearing panel, by providing such topics in writing to the hearing panel within three days of the Provost’s notification.
+- The right to suggest topics to be explored by the hearing panel, by providing such topics in writing to the hearing panel within three days of the Determination Official’s notification.

 - The right to request one postponement of the hearing, citing the reasons for the request in a written statement to the Hearing Coordinator at least 72 hours in advance of the hearing, except in the case of emergency.
 The party may be requested to provide supporting documentation of the need for delay.
 The Hearing Coordinator, in his or her discretion, may grant a postponement for good cause.